potatowagon/main/docs/UserGuide.md

   the type of task.
 For example, `edit` cannot transform a floating task to a event task.

-* To edit an task, key in the index of the event followed by the properties to be modified.
+* To edit a task, key in the index of the task followed by the properties to be modified.
 Label the new properties with their respective field references.

 * The `[PARAMETERS]` need not follow the order shown in the command format.